 Like most mushrooms here, this fungus includes a broad, flattened cap, tall stipe, and white gill (which can turn to a green or darker color when mature).
 Another key characteristic that distinguishes it from other species is its rare green spore print, hence the name.

-If you accidentally eat it, you might suffer some severe ingested symptoms after 1 to 3 hours after consumption.
+If you accidentally eat it, you might suffer some severe ingested symptoms after 1 to 3 hours.
 But luckily, there have not been any death records regarding this issue.

 40. False Death Cap (Amanita Citrina)

-Though it is not linked to any dead cases due to the consumption of False Death Cap, the alpha-amanitin substances in these mushrooms still have negative effects on humans’ health if you eat them in large amounts, no matter if they are consumed raw or cooked.
+Though False Death Cap consumption is not known to cause deaths, the alpha-amanitin substances in these mushrooms still have negative effects on humans’ health if you eat them in large amounts, no matter whether they are consumed raw or cooked.

 41. Destroying Angel (Amanita Bisporigera)

-Destroying angel is one of the most deadly mushrooms with an all-white body (from cap to stalk).
-They can be mistaken for horse mushrooms or meadow mushrooms with a similar hue.
+Destroying angel is one of the most deadly mushrooms.
+They have an all-white body (from cap to stalk) and can be mistaken for horse mushrooms or meadow mushrooms with a similar hue.

 They look beautiful, but the alpha-amanitin in these fungi can destroy humans’ liver and kidney cells.